 Host a Catered Event for Less

 Interested in hosting a catered dinner or party but think it’s beyond your budget?
-Here are some ways to save on hosting a catered event.
+Here are some ways to save.

 Your daughter has recently announced her engagement.
 Or maybe someone in the family is about to retire or will be celebrating a milestone birthday.